 Autodesk Labs is home to lots of technology previews.
 You download an add-on for one of our design applications or a stand-alone program, you try it, and you let us know if you like it or not.
 An alternative to downloading is trying a web service and sharing how you feel.
 But there have also been times where we have collected feedback on concepts instead of technology previews.
 I remember having an Autodesk Labs page about human computer interaction back in the day when we were working with the Perceptive Pixel Multi-touch device.
 So it's in that spirit that I have created a new page on the Autodesk Labs site.

 So like with any technology preview on Autodesk Labs, we are eager to hear what you think.
-Would The Innovation Genome Project be applicable to your engineering, civil, mechanical, or film-making projects?
+Would The Autodesk Innovation Genome be applicable to your engineering, civil, mechanical, or film-making projects?
 You can let us know in a few ways.

 Innovation genetics are alive in the lab.